List of Cars characters: Tow Mater

 Sir Tow Mater, better known as simply Mater, (voiced by Larry the Cable Guy), is a rusty blue Southern-accented tow truck resembling a 1957 Chevrolet Task Force.
 Mater is the primary tow truck in Radiator Springs and operates his own salvage yard.
 He is Lightning's best friend and eagerly supports him both on and off the racetrack.

-In Cars 2, Mater returns as the protagonist and was chosen by McQueen to be his crew chief in the World Grand Prix until being mistaken for a C.H.R.O.M.E. agent by spy in training Holley Shiftwell.
+In Cars 2, Mater returns as the main protagonist of the second film and was chosen by McQueen to be his crew chief in the World Grand Prix until being mistaken for a C.H.R.O.M.E. agent by spy in training Holley Shiftwell.
 Mater becomes Shiftwell's boyfriend later in the film.
 Mater returns in Cars 3 as a supporting character.

 Sally Carrera

 Sally Carrera (voiced by Bonnie Hunt) is Radiator Springs' town attorney and Lightning's girlfriend.
 She is a 2002 Porsche 911 Carrera.
-In addition to being the town attorney, Sally also operates the Cozy Cone Motel, which is based on the Wigwam Motel.
+In addition to being the town attorney, Sally is also the hotel manager of the Cozy Cone Motel, which is based on the Wigwam Motel.
 She is a major character in Cars and a supporting character in Cars 2 and Cars 3.

 In 2022, Porsche made a one-off Porsche 911 in collaboration with Pixar as a tribute to the character, referred to as the "Sally Special".